Child Custody Attorneys

 Frequently, discussions relating to child custody and visitation are referred to as “battles,” even when both parents say they want to avoid unnecessary conflict.
-At Gramling Estes Law Firm in Fayetteville, we strive to avoid custody fights whenever possible, but do recognize that aggressive advocacy might be necessary to reach the best possible resolution for our clients’ sons and daughters.
-From our office in Fayetteville, our attorneys take the time to learn about the specific needs of young people and use settlement discussions, mediation and litigation to establish a parenting plan that meet those needs.
+At Gramling Estes Law Firm in Fayetteville, we strive to avoid custody fights whenever possible, but we do recognize that aggressive advocacy might be necessary to reach the best possible resolution for our clients’ sons and daughters.
+From our office in Fayetteville, our attorneys take the time to learn about the specific needs of young people and use settlement discussions, mediation and litigation to establish a parenting plan that meets those needs.
 Though children should not be put in the middle of arguments between parents, protecting their welfare sometimes requires assertive legal representation.
 You can rely on our firm to pursue an outcome that promotes your child’s physical and emotional well-being.

 Though our family lawyers are determined litigators, we treat the people we represent with care and respect.
 Whether your child custody issue is part of a divorce, a paternity action or a post-decree matter, you can count us for knowledgeable and compassionate advice on:

-- Legal and physical custody — There are two facets of Arkansas custody decisions.
-One determination relates to legal custody, which refers to the authority that parents have to make decision on their child’s behalf.
+Legal and physical custody — There are two facets of Arkansas custody decisions.
+One determination relates to legal custody, which refers to the authority that parents have to make decisions on their child’s behalf.
 An order must also specify where the young person’s primary residence will be.
 This is known as physical custody.

-- Sole and joint arrangements — Either type of custody can be granted on a sole or joint basis.
+Sole and joint arrangements — Either type of custody can be granted on a sole or joint basis.
 Legal custody often is shared so that both parents have influence over their child’s education, medical treatment and religious upbringing.
 If parents live near each other, joint physical custody is possible, but typically the child mainly lives in one home.

-- Visitation — A parent who does not have physical custody usually will be granted substantial visitation rights so that they can maintain frequent, meaningful contact with their son or daughter.
+Visitation — A parent who does not have physical custody usually will be granted substantial visitation rights so that they can maintain frequent, meaningful contact with their son or daughter.

-- Factors — Many different factors can have an impact on a determination about what is in a child’s best interest.
+Factors — Many different factors can have an impact on a determination about what is in a child’s best interest.
 Custody rulings often take into account a parent’s health and stability, along with the child’s physical and emotional needs.
 If the child is old enough to make a thoughtful choice, their preference might also be considered.